-Unlike issuer credit ratings (ICRs), in which we focus mainly on the default probability of the debt issuer, issue ratings take into consideration both the default probability and recovery prospects of a specific debt issue.
+Unlike issuer credit ratings (ICRs), in which we focus mainly on the default probability of the debt issuer, issue ratings consider both the default probability and recovery prospects of a specific debt issue.
 Depending on the terms and conditions of the debt issue, the recovery prospects tend to be dictated by the priority of claims and/or the value of assets pledged as collateral (if any).
 Thus, an issue rating could be the same, lower, or higher than the relevant ICR.

 Issue ratings could be notched up or higher than the ICRs if those issues are well secured or guaranteed by higher rated entities.
 The rating on a secured debt issue could be notched up if the issuer does not have a significant proportion of secured debt and/or priority debt and the value of pledged assets after discounting by an appropriate discount rate is at least equal to the outstanding principal value of the debt issue.
-On the contrary, issue ratings could be notched down from the ICR due to the lower priority of claims and/or recovery prospects.
+Conversely, issue ratings could be notched down from the ICR due to the lower priority of claims and/or recovery prospects.

-The notch-down of issue ratings could be due to (i) legal subordination, (ii) a high proportion of secured debt relative to the total debt of the issuer, and (iii) structural subordination.
-Structural subordination is typically associated with the debt obligations of holding companies whose earnings are derived mainly from dividends from subsidiaries.
-However, structural subordination may not lead to a notch down of issue ratings if the level of consolidated secured debt and unsecured debt at the subsidiary level (so called priority debts) amount to less than 50% of total consolidated debt.
-In addition, issue ratings may not be notched down in the case that the priority debts of holding companies are more than 50% but there are significant mitigants that help alleviate the effect of structural subordination on recovery prospects.
+The notch-down of issue ratings could be due to (i) legal subordination, (ii) a high proportion of secured debt relative to the total consolidated debt of the issuer, and (iii) structural subordination.
+Structural subordination is typically associated with the debt obligations of an issuer as the parent holding company (holdco) whose earnings are derived mainly from dividends from subsidiaries.
+However, structural subordination may not lead to a notch down of issue ratings if the level priority debt does not exceed 50% of total consolidated debt.
+In addition, issue ratings may not be notched down in the case that the priority debts of holding companies are more than 50% but there are mitigants that significantly help alleviate the effect of structural subordination on recovery prospects.

-Previously, we applied a specific level of secured debt to the issuer's total assets as the trigger for notching down the ratings assigned to the issuer's senior unsecured debt issues.
-The revised criteria set the specific level of secured debt and/or priority debt to total debt ratio as the trigger for the notch down.
+The criteria set the specific level of secured debt and/or priority debt to total debt ratio as the trigger for the notch down.
 Generally, the notching down of issue ratings due to subordination will be limited to one notch.
 This will be applicable across the rating categories, whether the ICR on the issuer is of investment grade or non-investment grade.
 However, for hybrid securities, the issue rating will be at least two notches below the ICR, depending on the features of the hybrid securities and the possibility that the issuer may defer the coupon payment.
 Generally, the number of notches down for hybrid securities reflects both the subordination risk and the interest payment deferral risk.